NiccoloN/eriantys-polimi-softeng1-2022/deliveries/Protocol/Protocol documentation.md

 #### Arguments

-- playerUsername: the username of the player that joined
-- CurrentNumberOfPlayers: the number of players currently connected to the game lobby
+- Players: the list of players currently connected to the game lobby

 #### Possible responses